introproventures/graphql-jpa-query/README.md

 ===============
 This library uses [graphql-java v3.0](https://github.com/andimarek/graphql-java) to derive and build the GraphQL schema from JPA Entity Schema provided by entity classes.

-It implements a schema builder to generate GraphQL Schema using JPA EntityManager and an JPA Data Fetchers to transform GraphQL queries into JPA queries with flexible type safe criteria expressions and user-friendly SQL query syntax semantics i.e. query by page, , where criteria expressions, select, order by etc.
+It implements a schema builder to generate GraphQL Schema using JPA EntityManager with JPA Query Data Fetchers that transform GraphQL queries into JPA queries with flexible type safe criteria expressions and user-friendly SQL query syntax semantics i.e. query by page, , where criteria expressions, select, order by etc.

 Modules
 -------
 The GraphQL-JPA-Query library consists of the following modules:

-1. GraphQL JPA Query Annotations - Provides annotations for instrumenting your entity models with GraphQL Schema Descriptions
+1. `graphql-jpa-query-annotations` - Provides annotations for instrumenting your entity models with GraphQL Schema Descriptions
-2. GraphQL JPA Query Schema - Provides interface specifications and implementation of the JPA schema builder and JPA data fetchers
+2. `graphql-jpa-query-schema` - Provides interface specifications and implementation of the JPA schema builder and JPA data fetchers
-3. GraphQL JPA Query Web - Provides web interface endpoint for executing queries via HTTP
+3. `graphql-jpa-query-boot-starter`- Provides Spring Boot auto-configuration support to enable GraphQL JPA Query in your project
-4. GraphQL JPA Query Spring Boot Starter - Provides Spring Boot auto-configuration support to enable GraphQL JPA Query in your project
+4. `graphql-jpa-query-example` - Provides example application for Books entity models

 Dependencies
 -----------------
-The library tries to keep the following dependencies: graphql-java, and some javax annotation packages.
+The library tries to keep the following dependencies: graphql-java, and some javax Jpa 2.1 packages.
 The tests depend on Spring Boot with Hibernate for JPA.

 Schema Generation
 -----------------
 The models are introspected using a JPA Entity Manager to auto-generate a GraphQL Schema.
-After that, you can use GraphQL schema to query your data.
+After that, you can use GraphQL schema to execute GraphQL query against your data.

 Schema Documentation
 --------------------